-As reported in the Strategic Report (see pages 3 - 19) the Company engages with employees through a number of channels and activities to ensure they are aware and consulted about developments in the Company including its financial performance.
+As reported in the Strategic Report the Company engages with employees through a number of channels and activities to ensure they are aware and consulted about developments in the Company including its financial performance.
 This is achieved via a staff intranet, discussion forums, surveys and communication by the Board through a series of webinars.